-This blog is heavily influenced by the work of Dr. Philip Sandifer at his amazing blog Tardis Eruditorum, and it would amiss to not pay my respects to the great work he has done there.
+This blog is heavily influenced by the work of Dr. Elizabeth Sandifer at her amazing blog Tardis Eruditorum, and it would amiss to not pay my respects to the great work she has done there.

 I hope you enjoy this blog as it continues, and that you spread the word about WARS so everyone can join in in celebrating its wonderful 10th Anniversary!